Famous Food In Taiping

 Interior Of MJ’s Cuisine At Taiping – Photo credits to mjsctpg (Instagram)

-MJ’s has been serving customers with traditional western and eastern fusion food and exclusive coffee, placing a premium on quality food and equally dependable service.
+They serve traditional western and eastern fusion food and exclusive coffee, placing a premium on quality food and equally dependable service.

 Red Wine Braised Lamb Shank At MJ's Cuisine, Taiping